KowshikAnnavarapu/Student-attendance-system/README.md

 ## Run the project
-once the commands are entered, click on the appeared link by holding down the ctrl key. this will open the project in your default browser
+once the commands are entered, click on the appeared link by holding down the ctrl key. this will open the project in your default browser.